tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Engage the class with the following discussion:

 * Remind students that there is a wealth of machine learning algorithms that can classify outcomes.
-Explain that both the logistic regression and SVM models were both able to predict outcomes; however, the important question is which model performed best.
+Explain that both the logistic regression and SVM models were able to predict outcomes.
+However, the important question is: Which model performed best?

 * Ask students if anyone has any idea on which algorithm performed best: logistic regression or SVM.